Medically reviewed by Drugs.com. Last updated on Jan 18, 2019.

 - Be aware of any pre-appointment restrictions.
 When you make the appointment, ask if there's anything you need to do to prepare for diagnostic tests.

 - Write down the symptoms you're experiencing.
-Your doctor will want to know about anything that is causing you discomfort or concern, such as headaches, vision changes or discomfort in your hands, even if those symptoms seem unrelated to the reason for which you scheduled the appointment.
+Keep track of anything causing you discomfort or concern, such as headaches, vision changes or discomfort in your hands, even if those things seem unrelated to the reason for which you scheduled the appointment.

-- Write down key personal information, including any changes in your sex life or, if you're a woman, in your menstrual cycle.
+- Write down key personal information, including any changes in your sex life or, for women, in your menstrual cycle.

 - Make a list of all medications, vitamins and supplements you're taking.